mobie/mobie.github.io/specs/mobie_spec.md

 			- Path to a tsv table.
 		- `boundaryThickness`: Thickness of the boundary masks.
 Only used if showAsBoundaries is true.
 		- `colorByColumn`: Name of table column that is used for coloring.
 By default the 'label_id' column is used.
 		- `lut`: The look-up-table for categorical coloring modes.
-Note: if the lut is numeric ('viridis', 'blueWhiteRed'), the valueLimits field must be given.
+Note: if the lut is numeric ('viridis', 'blueWhiteRed'), the valueLimits field must be given. 'argbColumn' is deprecated, please use 'rgbaColumn' instead.
 		- `name`: Name of this segmentation display.
 		- `opacity`: The alpha value used for blending segmentation and image data in the viewer.
 		- `opacityNotSelected`: The alpha value used for blending segmentation and image data in the viewer that is applied to segments that are not currently selected.
 By default this is set to 0.15.